RBeneroff/R-Blends/color picker planning.md

 # Color Picker Planning & ERD - Ruby on Rails/AngularJS

-requirements:
-- at least 2 models
-- deployed
-- Angular front-end with full CRUD & RESTful routing
+requirements not done:
-- Authentication
+- Deployed
+- Delete in CRUD not done yet

 Extras to add:
 - create a drop down menu for login/signup